 Yes, every petrol station is offering restrooms which are free to use.
 You will also find almost in every village a cafe, library or supermarket which are having public restrooms.

 Does the camper van have a toilet?

-No, our campers are not providing you with a toilet.
+Our Norway Camper comes with toilet and shower.
+All other campers are not providing a toilet.
 But you can find one on every camp site or petrol station, cafes or public places.

 - Toll roads paymentToll roads payment

 How does the toll roads system works with Arctic Campers?